-Despite the increasing footfall, the Danakil Depression remains un-apologetically absent of infrastructure.
-You'll be sleeping under starlight by an active volcano, or on makeshift wooden beds in the most remote settlement you'll have ever visited.
+Despite the increasing footfall, the Danakil Depression remains unapologetically absent of infrastructure.
+You'll be sleeping under starlight by an active volcano, or on makeshift wooden beds in the most remote settlement you've ever seen.
 It's this ruggedness that makes the Danakil such an extraordinary experience.

 Most tours of the Danakil are round-trips from the Tigrayan capital, Mekele.
-The town is the ideal springboard into the Danakil as it connects well with other destinations along the Northern Circuit thanks to Ethiopia's fantastic domestic flight network.
+The town is the ideal springboard into the Danakil as it connects easily with other destinations along the northern circuit thanks to Ethiopia's fantastic domestic flight network.

 Most travellers arrive in Mekele the night before their journey into the Danakil.
-Mekele is the capital of the Tigray region in Ethiopia, and the closest city to the Danakil.
-There are plenty of accommodation options in Mekele, with most being in the 3* range, and plenty of new hotels are opening up.
+Mekele is the capital of the Tigray region in Ethiopia, and the closest city to the Danakil Depression.
+There are plenty of accommodation options in Mekele, with most in the 3* range, and plenty of new hotels are opening up.

-Being the capital of Tigray, Mekele is a vibrant and energetic city, more-so than many travellers expect as it's often perceived as the gateway to the Danakil, and therefore remote and unassuming.
-If you're spending a night in Mekele before your Danakil excursion, it's well worth exploring some of the local restaurants and bars.
+Mekele is a vibrant and energetic city, more-so than many travellers expect.
+Being the gateway to the Danakil, it's often imagined as remote and barren.
+This couldn't further from the truth.
+If you're spending a night in Mekele before your Danakil excursion, it's well worth exploring some local restaurants, bars, and historic sites.

 At Erta Ale